 The structure of Atlas, both in name and in mechanics, allows viewers to dwell on the important differences between ways of assembling knowledge.
 An atlas is different from a database, a repository, an archive, an album, or any other number of accumulative arrangements.
 Atlases-whether in the sciences or in terms of maps-are compendiums of knowledge in any given area or field.
 Indeed, the very category "atlas" directs the reader to a particular consumption of Atlas's peculiar accumulations.
 While an album is a well-recognized and understood form, and archives have been the subject of intense artistic, curatorial, and scholarly inquiry for more than a decade now, the atlas genre is less distinct.
-To complicate matters, Richter's Atlas has most often been analyzed as a kind of archive, albeit a very public one.18 is an instrument of control ... [in which] the unfamiliar is brought under control by the ordering eye and hand of the cartographer, the distant territory neatly charted and represented in readable form as a two-dimensional abstraction.
+To complicate matters, Richter's Atlas has most often been analyzed as a kind of archive, albeit a very public one.

+Art historian Dorothea Dietrich, however, has gone farthest in reading Atlas as, actually, an atlas.
+An atlas, Dietrich writes, is an instrument of control ... [in which] the unfamiliar is brought under control by the ordering eye and hand of the cartographer, the distant territory neatly charted and represented in readable form as a two-dimensional abstraction.
 It holds at bay the terror of the unknown and is relentless in its pursuit of order.
 Its agenda is all-encompassing, its goal the charting of each and every area of the globe so that even the last remaining pocket of chaos will be tamed and made available as ordered space.
-And once the space has been charted and the map drawn ... the atlas may become the road map for the developer.19
+And once the space has been charted and the map drawn ... the atlas may become the road map for the developer.